Paint and Plaster

 Over time, many plaster repairs have covered or compromised the original textured plaster.
 Similarly, original finishes have been over-painted numerous times and, most recently, modern latex paints were used that completely altered the appearance of the surfaces.
 As a result, the interior space no longer reflects Wright’s design aesthetic and the effect of experiencing the space has been substantially altered.

-Restoring the finishes to their original appearance will be essential to the restoration of Unity Temple: recreating the organic interplay between the building’s structural and interior elements.
-The restoration project team has presented conservation options that include removing all over-painting and applying replicated authentic finishes; applying a new layer of plaster with replicated finishes; and new over-painting on all existing surfaces in a way that closely resembles original treatments.
+Restoring the finishes to their original appearance is essential to the restoration of Unity Temple: recreating the organic interplay between the building’s structural and interior elements.
+The restoration project team presented conservation options that included removing all over-painting and applying replicated authentic finishes; applying a new layer of plaster with replicated finishes; and new over-painting on all existing surfaces in a way that closely resembles original treatments.